Lycée Français International Molière de Madrid

-A part of the Mission laïque française (MLF), accredited by the Agency for French Education Abroad (AEFE), it serves petite section to terminale (final year of lycée, or senior high school/sixth form college).
-Besides French, Spanish and English are taught since the earliest age.
+The school belongs to the Mission laïque française (MLF) and all levels are accredited ("homologués") by the Agency for French Education Abroad (AEFE), from petite section (2-3 yo) to terminale (final year of lycée, or senior high/sixth form).
+Besides French, Spanish and English are taught since the earliest age, following the motto of the MLF: “two cultures, three languages”.

+The school also has a kindergarten corresponding to the first cycle of Spanish preschool ("primer ciclo de educación infantil", 0–3 years).

+It's one of five accredited French schools in and around Madrid, with the Lycée français de Madrid (and annex, in the north-east), Pomme d'Api (level Maternelle only, in the north-east), Saint-Louis des Français (level Primary accredited, catholic school, in the north-west), Union chrétienne de Saint-Chaumond (catholic school for girls, in the north).

+Like most French establishments abroad, the school calendar follows the principles of French school rhythms (36 weeks in 5 periods) with adaptations to the local context.

 History

 It was established in 1973 as Cours Molière in Pozuelo de Alarcón, initially as a primary school (Maternelle and Élémentaire levels).

-In 1986 the management of the school was handed over to the MLF, joining its international network of schools, and opening the Collège level (first part of secondary, or middle school).
+In 1986 the management of the school was handed over to the MLF, joining its international network of schools, and opening the Collège level (first years of secondary, or middle school).
+The MLF subsequently became its owner.

-Space constraints justified the move to Villanueva de la Cañada in 1993, in new buildings allowing the opening of the Lycée level (second part of secondary, or high school).
+Space constraints justified the move to Villanueva de la Cañada in 1993, on a municipally owned plot with transfer of surface rights, in new buildings allowing the opening of the Lycée level (final years of secondary, or high school).
+On this occasion, the name of the school was changed to Lycée Molière.

+Between 2003 and 2013, science laboratories, sports facilities, and a new multi-function building (auditorium, library, etc.) were inaugurated.

+The school launched its webradio in 2016, became a Baccalauréat examination center in 2018, and obtained the eco-school label in 2019, which includes educational initiatives such as vegetable gardens, a small pond, and even a henhouse.

+The main access gate was redesigned and rebuilt in 2023, coinciding with the 50 years of the school.